A Hierarchical Approach to Quantum Many-Body Systems in Non-Markovian Environments: Results

-This exact solution will be used to estimate the quality of the BBGKY-HEOM and can be obtained in a collective spin picture $S_k = \sum_i \sigma_k^i$, $k\in\{x,y,z,+,-\}$.
+Given the necessary computational resources, we could have just as well decided to directly solve the entire system of $N$-emitters plus lossy cavity using the Lindblad master equation \eqref{eq:dampedDrivenDicke}.
+This exact solution of Eq.~\eqref{eq:dampedDrivenDicke} will be used to estimate the quality of the BBGKY-HEOM and can be obtained in a collective spin picture $S^k = \sum_i \sigma_i^k/2$, $k\in\{x,y,z,+,-\}$.
 The $2^N$ dimensional system Hilbert space can then be restricted to a basis of $N+1$ permutationally symmetric Dicke states $\{ \ket{N/2, m}, m= -N/2, -N/2 +1,\dots,N/2\}$ which results in a linear increase of the relevant basis size with $N$ and therefore a quadratic increase of the Liouville space.
 The collective spin-picture fails as soon as individual emitter-emitter interactions need to be included, resulting in an exponentially growing Hilbert space that prohibits exact solutions for systems larger than a handful of emitters.
 However, the computational cost for BBGKY-HEOM is unaffected by this change and remains system-size independent.
-Even if there is no direct interaction in this model, the spins still interact indirectly via the cavity mode.\\
+Note, that even if there is no direct interaction in this model, the spins still interact indirectly via the cavity mode.\\

-Fig.~\ref{fig:drivenTC} (a) illustrates the system dynamics of Eq.~\eqref{eq:dampedDrivenDicke} for $N = 50$ emitters strongly coupled to the cavity $ \sqrt{N}g/\kappa = \sqrt{N/4}$ in comparison to the exact solution of the master equation.
-The spin components $\cavg{S_{i}}$ are accurately predicted within the simulation window, despite the non-classical dynamics of the system.
+Fig.~\ref{fig:drivenTC} (a) illustrates the system dynamics of Eq.~\eqref{eq:dampedDrivenDicke} for $N = 50$ emitters strongly coupled to the cavity $ \sqrt{N}g/\kappa = 0.5$ in comparison to the exact solution of the master equation.
+The spin components $\cavg{S^{i}}$ are accurately predicted within the simulation window, despite the non-classical dynamics of the system.
 Shown in the upper inset is the spin squeezing (see App.~\ref{app:spinsqu}) which is exhibiting values smaller than unity -- a sufficient condition for entanglement.
 We observe small deviations at long times which can be understood by investigating the slow increase in the explicit 3-body correlations (lower inset), i.e., the term that is discarded in the currently chosen truncation.
 The spin-squeezing is further illustrated by the spin-Q function $Q=\bra{\theta, \phi}\rho\ket{\theta, \phi}$ in the upper right subplot (b), with $\ket{\theta, \phi}$ the spin coherent state.
 Mean-field theory will fail in predicting any of the spin-squeezing effects.\\